training-mode/ruby/intro/5_functions/README.md

 Early return statements can often allow programmers to debug a flow of execution more easily.
 You'll definitely run into this kind of thing in the future, so it's good idea to get a handle on it.

-One of the last things I'd like to cover regarding functions is **recursion**.
+The last thing I'd like to cover regarding functions is **recursion**.
 Did you know that a function can return itself?
 Well, they can!
 Do you remember the Fibonacci assignment from the Loop module?
 It turns out that you can solve it pretty easily through recursion:

 ```ruby
 def fibonacci(n)